School Science Lessons

 Rear chicks separately so that they are free from the infected fluff and dust of older birds.

-Make sure that you have a thorough clean out and disinfection of sheds and equipment between batches of chicks using a disinfectant that which is effective against bacteria and viruses.
+Have a thorough clean out and disinfection of sheds and equipment between batches of chicks with a disinfectant effective against bacteria and viruses.

 Exposure of the sheds and runs to sunlight helps the disinfection process.